roumail/resume/body.md

-- Update template to also have job history section
+- Update formatting of job history